-On Saturdays, the Open Hands crew will put the HarvestShare CSA boxes together that will be distributed around the community.
-There is also a potluck lunch after the workday on Saturday that the teens are encouraged to stay and share with or without their families.
+On Saturdays, the Open Hands crew will harvest for and pack HarvestShare CSA boxes that will be distributed around the community.
+Interns are also invited (though not required) to stay on for the potluck lunch after the workday and share in the food, with or without their families.

 Yes, but please understand that this program is designated for older teens this season.
-Therefore, only those who are 15 and older, or are turning 15 before the program ends in October will be considered.
+Therefore, only those who are 15 and older, or are turning 15 before the program ends July 30, will be considered.

 Yes, we are seeking a diverse group of teens this season including those with disabilities.
 However, we will ask that you provide us with all of the information we need to accommodate your participation, in order to make this experience safe and affirming for everyone.
 Therefore, please be prepared to give us a detailed information about how we should take your disability into consideration this season (where applicable, i.e. prescriptions, allergies, particular people or situations that might trigger a reaction, and of course emergency contact information).

 Yes, absolutely, and congratulations.
-The only caveat is that if you have Fall plans that are not local (i.e college), then you will need to complete 175 hours before you leave in August in order be awarded the $1,250 scholarship fund.
+The only caveat is that if you have fall plans that are not local (i.e college orientation, summer sports training, out-of-town employment), then you will need to make sure you can complete 140 hours before you leave.

-Anathoth has depended on the service of teenagers since day one.
+Engaging youth has been an integral part of Anathoth’s mission since day one.
 Originating as a partnership with Orange County’s Volunteers for Youth Juvenile Community Services and Restitution Program , which “works with young people who have been court ordered to complete community service hours in order to pay back the community for inappropriate behavior,” we have worked to empower youth with the skills and knowledge to make healthy lifestyle choices and be leaders for peace in their own community.

 Check out the story by clicking this link.

-For the past three seasons Open Hands has hired teens, paid them fair wages, and given them scholarships to pursue education or careers after graduating from high school–all while they have learned how to grow and prepare food, business marketing skills through managing a Community Supported Agriculture program, personal finance management with bi-weekly paychecks, and how to work collaboratively with a diverse group of people.
+For the past four seasons Open Hands has hired teens and paid them fair compensation — while interns have learned how to grow and prepare food, business marketing skills through managing a Community Supported Agriculture program, personal finance management with bi-weekly paychecks, and how to work collaboratively with a diverse group of people.
 Additionally, Open Hands teens have attended a national conference called Rooted In Community for teens involved in food justice work, where they have hosted workshops including how to install a “food forest” and have co-drafted a Youth Food Bill of Rights demanding a more just food economy for their generation.

-Since the beginning of the garden, we have worked with well over a hundred teenagers from Volunteers for Youth; and since 2008, we have worked with over 40 youth in the Open Hands program, including a first generation Mexican-American who is the first in his family to attend a four year college, an African-American who was one of the few in his family to graduate from high school and several others who have sought out sustainability alternatives in college.
+Since the beginning of the garden, we have worked with well over a hundred teenagers from Volunteers for Youth.
+Since 2008, we have worked with over 50 youth in the Open Hands program.